3dbeb41841bfbfcc24d55143816cf7f1/mongoose/readme.md

 *Before this lesson, students should already be able to:*

 - Describe how Mongo documents work
-- Describe how an ORM works
+- Describe how an ORM/ODM works
 - Create a basic NodeJS app

 ## Using MongoDB with Node - Intro (5 mins)

-NodeJS and MongoDB work really well together.
-To handle HTTP requests and read from or send data to MongoDB, Mongoose is the most common Node.js ODM to manipulate data using MongoDB: CRUD functionality is something that is necessary in almost every application, as we still have to create, read, update, and delete data.
+_NodeJS_ and _MongoDB_ work really well together.
+To handle HTTP requests and read from or send data to _MongoDB_, _Mongoose_ is the most common Node.js _ODM_ to manipulate data using _MongoDB_: _CRUD_ functionality is something that is necessary in almost every application, as we still have to _C_reate, _R_ead, _U_pdate, and _D_elete data.

 For this lesson, we will build a simple `Node` app using `mongoose` and `mongodb`.
-We will not need `express` for this lesson.
+We will *not* need `express` for this lesson.

 ### What Is Mongoose?

-Mongoose is an ODM - _O_bject _D_ocument _M_apper - i.e. it maps objects to documents.
-Therefore, Mongoose gives us the ability to do CRUD operations on a MongoDB database using JavaScript objects as our model objects.
+_Mongoose_ is an _ODM_ - an _O_bject _D_ocument _M_apper - i.e. it maps objects to documents.
+Therefore, Mongoose gives us the ability to do _CRUD_ operations on a _MongoDB_ database using JavaScript objects as our model objects.

+> A _model_ object is an object whose primary concern is to hold data and represent an instance of a Domain Model.
+For example, if we were developing an application for Delta, we might have Domain Models for Airports, Fights, Passengers, Luggage, etc.  Instances of an Airport Domain Model might be ATL, LAX, ORD, DFW, etc.

 ![Object Document Mapping](images/object-document-mapping.png)